 Federated search, using search-time merging (or query-time merging), looks within separate search engines using a single search query.
 This system pulls search results from each content source successfully, and can be quite fast to implement.

-However, because tribal knowledge continues to exist within separate buckets under this system, search is limited from establishing relationships between different pieces of content.
+However, because institutional knowledge continues to exist within separate buckets under this system, search is limited from establishing relationships between different pieces of content.
 These relationships drive the level of relevance that the solution can deliver to your employees, so it’s an important drawback.

 How Important is Unified Search?